Enhanced Client Services

 Each Lake City Partner program integrates with our Enhanced Client Services, a relationship-based model that streamlines engagement with the King County Regional Homelessness Authority’s Coordinated Entry System.
 In 2024, 418 individuals accessed this system thanks to our program’s efficiency.

 We routinely move people unsheltered for 8–15 years into housing within weeks.
-In 2024, we secured 190 housing units, with 77% placed in Permanent Supportive Housing.
+In 2024, we secured 190 housing units, with 77% placed in Permanent Supportive Housing (PSH).
 By aligning our intake systems with the Regional Housing Authority, we achieve some of the best outcomes in King County.

 The journey from tent to home is overwhelming.
-Resources are limited, and accessing housing can require completing lengthy 50-page application packets.
+Resources are limited, and accessing Permanent Supportive Housing requires completing lengthy application packets.
 Our team provides hands-on support, ensuring people don’t face these barriers alone.

 Community Outreach Program